B-UMMI/seq_typing/README.md

-                        (default when not using --org: 1) --saveNewAllele       Save the new allele found for the selected type (default: false) --doNotRemoveConsensus
+                        (default when not using --org: 1) --saveNewAllele       Save the new allele found for the selected type (default: false) --typeNotInNew        Do not save the type of the selected sequence in the header of the new allele (when writing uses the "--typeSeparator").
+                        (default: false)
+  --doNotRemoveConsensus
                         Do not remove ReMatCh consensus sequences --debug               Debug mode: do not remove temporary files